Forest Conservation and Forest Biomaterials Science

 Introduction

-Students may take a specialist 4-year degree leading to an HBA in Forest Conservation or an HBSc in Forest Conservation Science.
+Students may take a specialist degree leading to a Bachelor of Arts in Forest Conservation or a Bachelor of Science in Forest Conservation Science.
 The arts program focuses on communal forest management, development of forest policies, forest economics and forest product trade, with electives in social sciences, while the science program concentrates on forest biology and ecology with electives in life and physical sciences.

 Note: Enrolment in the Forest Biomaterials Science Major and Minor has been administratively suspended as of 1 October 2020 and no new students are being admitted.
 Students presently enrolled in the Major or Minor will be able to complete the respective program requirements as described below.

-The Forestry Undergraduate Administrator may be contacted at: programs@daniels.utoronto.ca
+The Forestry Program Administrator may be contacted at laura.lapchinski@daniels.utoronto.ca or programs@daniels.utoronto.ca

 Forest Conservation and Forest Biomaterials Science Programs